 I’ve also used some examples other travellers have told me about their own Airbnb stays.

-General Tips on Starting Out as an Airbnb Host
+Starting out as an Airbnb host

 Before I dive into answering the question “what do Airbnb guests want”, let’s quickly go through what first-time hosts need to know.

 I’ll assume you already know what Airbnb is and how Airbnb works.